Lomekwi Stone Tools

 Known as the oldest known figurative art work in the world and is between 35,000 to 40,000 years old, the Löwenmensch figurine was discovered in 1939 by geologist Otto Völzing at the Hohlenstein-Stadel cave.

-The sculpture is made up of 300 parts, has been almost completely restored, revealing much more detail than had previously been possible.
+The sculpture is made up of 300 parts, and has been almost completely restored, revealing much more detail than had previously been possible.
 This has helped archeologists also realize how it was created and what techniques were used.
 The Lion Man is a monumental discovery because it shows that early humans were able to interpret things abstractly in a mythical and artistic sense through symbolization.

 Venus of Hohle Fels